 'It breaks my heart': Derek Carr says goodbye to Raider fans in heartfelt post

-Derek Carr confirms he's leaving Raiders in heartfelt post originally appeared on NBC Sports Boston
+Derek Carr says farewell to Raider fans in heartfelt post originally appeared on NBC Sports Bayarea

 Anyone holding out hope for a reunion between the Las Vegas Raiders and jilted quarterback Derek Carr in 2023 can put that notion to bed.